booking now closed

 Unfortunately there are no facilities on-site for campers, camper vans or caravans, but there are several sites in the locality.
 The nearest is Cirencester Park Caravan Club Site which is only 0.9 miles away (17 minute walk).

 There are several options.
 Delegate rate includes refreshments and lunch.
-You can add evening meals, accommodation and workshops.
-Please read booking guidance notes (link to come) before booking.
+You can add evening meals and accommodation.
+Please read booking guidance notes before booking.

 Accompanying persons may stay and book meals, but will not be allowed into presentations, except the evening ones.
 They must be with a person paying the delegate rate.